anmwinter/microBat/README.md

 # microBat
 Microbiom of the Bat Environment Project

 <br>This is a collection of scripts, workflow, and data for the microbiom of the bat environment project based out of the University of New Mexico.
-This project is a subset the Microbiom of the Subsurface Environemnt and the SLIMETEAM.
+This project is a subset the Microbiom of the Subsurface Environment and the SLIMETEAM.
 </br>

 <br>